linuxstb/dabtools/README.md

 dab2eti on an RTL-SDR dongle requires around 68% CPU on the same CPU and ensemble.

+There is an experimental Viterbi decoder (which uses x64 SSE instructions, so will only compile for x64) which can be enabled by uncommenting the "ENABLE_SPIRAL_VITERBI" line in the Makefile.
+Please ensure you do a "make clean" whenever changing this option.

+This Viterbi decoder gives a massive performance boost - reducing CPU usage from about 51% to about 7% when used with a Wavefinder, and from about 68% to about 28% when used with an RTL-SDR device.

 Note however that in every 5th transmission frame the Wavefinder skips the FIC symbols and doesn't provide them to the host computer.
 This means that an ETI file created from a Wavefinder will be missing the